SueMottet/World_Weather_Analysis/README.md

-# Weather Data Visualizataion using APIs
+# Weather Data Analysis and Visualizations using OpenWeatherMap and Google APIs

-## Weather Data Visualizataion using APIsOverview
+## # Weather Data Analysis and Visualization Overview

 This project is to perform exploratory data analysis on approximately 2000 random lattitudes and longitudes for a hypothetical travel company leveraging:
-* analysis skills including retrieving data from APIs via "get" requests, writing python functions
+* datat analysis skills including retrieving data from APIs via "get" requests
+* writing python functions
 * visualizations
 * statistical skills
 * creating data series and data frames.